 Visiting other libraries

 There may be times when you want to visit other academic libraries.
 Please see the schemes mentioned below on how to access libraries at other educational institutions across the UK.

 We are part of the Society of College, National and University Libraries (SCONUL).
 SCONUL Access is a scheme which allows many university library users to study spaces or books and journals at other libraries which belong to the scheme.
-Due to Covid-19, SCONUL has temporarily suspended its Access scheme; please see the SCONUL Access website for more information.
+Visit the SCONUL website to submit your application.

 Using WiFi at other institutions

-If the library or institution you are visiting is a member of eduroam, you will be able to connect your device to their WiFi.
-University of Sunderland is a member of eduroam which means internet connectivity is available for staff and students who are visiting other participating institutions.
+University of Sunderland is a member of eduroam which means you can WiFi is available for staff and students who are visiting other participating institutions.
 You will need your University of Sunderland User ID and password to log in.
-Speak to the staff at the library you are visiting for more information.
+Please speak to the staff at the library you are visiting for more information.

 The British Library